 First thing I do is drag myself to the coffee maker.
 I do it first thing EVERY morning.
 No thinking, no objections.

 I then catch up on emails and plan for the day.

 I’ve recently added writing for 30 minutes.

-When I’m done using my brain, I’ll start my movement practice and then take the dogs out.
+When I’m done using my mind, I’ll start my movement practice and then take the dogs out.
 All before having breakfast.

 I do this every morning, weekday or weekend, it doesn’t matter.
 It’s what my habits tell me to do so I do it and I don’t mind, not at all.

-It puts everything on automatic for me.
+They can put everything on automatic.
 I head to work every morning knowing that I’ve already accomplished a big part of my daily goals.